-There are essentially five components to a passive solar building:
+There are essentially six components to a passive solar building, all of which are common and simple:

-In hot climates, a north-south orientation can be best if the entire building can be protected from the western sun (eg by recessing it in a east facing hillside, by earth sheltering in an east facing hillside, building a wide veranda, or otherwise nearly completely obscuring the western sun.)
-In hot climates with frequent cooling breezes, it may be more important to orient to catch the breeze than face south.
+In hot climates, a north-south orientation can be good as well if the entire building can be protected from the western sun (eg by recessing it in a east facing hillside, by earth sheltering in an east facing hillside, building a wide veranda, or otherwise nearly completely obscuring the western sun).
+The east face will also need some protection.
+In hot climates with frequent cooling breezes, it may be more important to orient to catch the breeze than face south: in these climates you typically don't want any solar gain, so the building will have small windows and/or large overhangs all around.

-When solar gain is desired, any orientation with 15 of true south will work.
+When solar heat gain is desired, any orientation within 15° of true south will work, but with slightly reduced amounts of solar gain.
 Facing more to the east will catch more morning sun (but leave the west face more vulnerable to overheating), while facing more west will catch more afternoon sun (but leave the west face less vulnerable to overheating).

-Windows facing other directions should be minimized.
-When afternoon overheating is possible, west facing windows that aren't protected with a big overhang can be a large liability.
-East facing windows are less of a problem, but can cause annoying heating on hot, sunny summer days.
+Windows facing other directions should be minimized, although not to the point to sacrifice daylighting.
+If for some reason (like a view) more than the minimum amount of west facing windows are desired, either a big overhang (for example a covered porch) or very low SHGC windows should be used.
+While east facing windows aren't as much of a problem, in most climates it still generally makes sense to use a similar strategy--the exception would be a climate with reliably cool summer evening and very moderate summer day temperatures.
 North facing windows rarely collect heat (except around the summer solstice: the further north, the further sun travels north of west at the solstice, the more gain), but can lose a lot a heat during cold weather.

 For solar gain, south facing windows should have a relatively high SHGC, .5 or above, except in cooling dominated climates, where all windows likely have a SHGC of .35 or less.
-Windows facing other directions should generally have a low SHGC: in fact the availability of low-E windows with low SHGC values make east and west facing windows less critical.
+Windows facing other directions should generally have a low SHGC: in fact the availability of low-E windows with low SHGC values allows you to have more E/W glass and not require an enormous overhang.
+However windows are still lousy insulators compared to insulated walls, so having large windows with low SHGC values is still not a good idea.
+In addition glare can be a problem with large windows although many low SHGC windows also have low VT (visible light) values.
+Improvements in window technology may someday make correctly sized overhangs, correctly sized and oriented windows not as a big a deal (in fact that's already somewhat the case for the more hi-tech windows out there).
+For those who prefer simple low-tech solutions overhangs and less high tech glass are still the preferred choice.

 In mild climates, or climates with reliable sun, clear glass has the highest SHGC, and so would be a good choice for south windows.
 In other climates, the tradeoff is that by adding a low-E coating the window's R-value improves by about 50% (R2 to R3), but the SHGC typically drops from around .7 to around .5, so the best choice depends on the situation.